Newcastle Cathedral: History

-The cathedral is named after St Nicholas, the patron saint of sailors and boats.
+The cathedral is named after Saint Nicholas, the patron saint of sailors and boats.
 This may reflect the cathedral's position on the northern heights above the River Tyne.
 It was originally a parish church, built in 1091.
 It was built close to the line of Hadrian's Wall through Newcastle, which may have passed through or near the churchyard to the south, but unfortunately the exact location of its line through the very centre of the city is currently lost.
 Close to the south of the cathedral is Newcastle Castle, which gave the city its name, and which was itself built on the site of the Hadrian's Wall fort of Pons Aelius.
 The Norman church was destroyed by fire in 1216 and the present structure was completed in 1350.

 The most famous notable of the cathedral was the Scottish reformer John Knox, who served as minister from late 1550 until 2 February 1553.